 - a.
-The information given to the Commission by the representative of the Mandatory Power and the representatives of the Jewish Agency for PALESTINE coincided in substance on the following points: - (i) the general insecurity in Palestine; - (ii) the steady deterioration in the security position; - (iii) the increasing deterioration in the civil administration. - b.
-All information thus far available to Commission leads to the conclusion that the situation in Palestine as regards both security and civil authority is more likely to worsen than to improve.
+The information given to the Commission by the representative of the Mandatory Power and the representative of the Jewish Agency for Palestine ecincided in substance on the following points: - (1) the general insecurity in Palestines - (11) the steady deterioration in the security position; - (iii) the increasing deterioration in the civil administration. - commission leads to the conclusion that the situation in Palestine as regards both security and civil authority is more likely to worsen than to improve.
 The Commission envisages the possibility of a collapse of security and administrative services on the termination of the Mandate unless adequate means are made available to the Commission for the exercise of its authority.
 Therefore, the Commission is devoting most serious attention to the various aspects of the security problem, with particular reference to the possible need for an international force in the implementation of the recommendations of the General Assembly.
-This matter has not been dealt with in this first Monthly Report, but will be the subject of P special report to the Security Council.
+This matter has not been dealt with in this first Monthly Report, but will be the subject of a special report to the Security Council.